christaus/alarm/README.md

 ## Usage:
 You can use `alarm.py`.
 Alarm uses tkinter, a GUI is required.
 This is not a CLI tool.

+## Known issue:
+- On Windows, the color of the Button widgets don't change when over.
+This is probably due to a tkinter internal bug I won't fix for now.
+Since I use it on linux only.
+You are welcome if you aim to fix it.

 ## My own use:
 I just installed the needed lib to my system python3 interpreter, I created a